We want our workforce development leaders to be inclusive and equitable in the important work they do.

 Examine social identities (power, privilege, bias), systemic discrimination (historical inequities) and institutional policies (HR practices, organizational culture, and program outcomes) that uphold racial inequities.

-Develop a plan to address policies and practice that inhibit equitable outcomes within institutions, and the system as a whole.
+Develop and implement a plan to address policies and practice that inhibit equitable outcomes within institutions, and the system as a whole.

 Build the courage to lead inclusive and equitable systems change in the field of workforce development.